sui-foundation/sui-move-intro-course/unit-two/lessons/7_events.md

 # Events

 Events are important for Sui Move smart contracts, as it is the main way for indexers to track actions on-chain.
-You can understand it as logging on server backends, and indexers as parsers.
+You can understand it as logging on server backends and indexers as parsers.

 Events on Sui are also represented as objects.
-There are several types of system level events in Sui, including Move event, Publish event, Transfer object event, and so on.
-For the full list of system event types, please refer to the [Sui Events API page here](https://docs.sui.io/build/event_api).
+There are several types of system-level events in Sui, including Move event, Publish event, Transfer object event, and so on.
+For the complete list of system event types, please refer to the [Sui Events API page here](https://docs.sui.io/build/event_api).

 The event details of a transaction can be viewed on the [Sui Explorer](https://suiexplorer.com/) under the `Events` tab: